Are you ready to kickstart your music career?

-It comes with MIDI ports for any other digital instrument or equipment, and RCA outputs monitor outputs, where you can connect speakers on both outputs simultaneously.
+It comes with MIDI ports for your digital instruments and equipment.
+You’ll also find RCA and monitor outputs, where you can connect speakers to both outputs simultaneously.

-A big selling point for the interface is the large and super convenient LED monitoring screen.
+One of my favorite things about this interface is its large and super convenient LED monitoring screen.

 - Unlike a halo or tiny flashing light, the monitoring levels are big and SUPER clear to read.

-- You will be able to easily see the recording levels moving as you record in real-time.
+- You can easily see the recording levels moving as you record in real time.

 An even bigger selling point is the loopback function.
 This allows you to record and capture your computer playback.

 This is great if you want to record a Youtube video, a movie line, or anything else similar you might need for your project.
-Pretty handy!
+Pretty handy, right?

 The Motu M2 really sets the bar for the best audio interfaces!
-It is an entry-level interface that provides professional audio quality every time!
+Even if it’s an entry-level interface, it’ll provide professional audio quality every time!

 10. Arturia AudioFuse Pre8

 The Arturia AudioFuse 8Pre is one of the LARGER interfaces.
-It is not like those small desktop interfaces, but rather it is a rack-mountable interface.
+It isn’t like the small desktop interfaces I’ve been covering so far.
+It’s a rack-mountable interface.